-The Delaware Wetlands Act was enacted to prevent the loss of state wetlands to unregulated activities.
+The Delaware Wetlands Act was enacted to prevent the loss of state wetlands to unregulated dredging, dumping, filling, and similar activities.
 This act sets forth a permitting system designed to preserve remaining Delaware wetlands.
 Wetlands areas have been mapped, and activities such as construction, draining, and dredging in the wetlands may only be commenced after approval by DNREC.
-The EPA, the U.S. Army Corps of Engineers, the Delaware Geological Society, the County Planning Office, the Department of Health and Social Services, and adjacent property owners, among others, can review and comment on proposed projects in wetlands areas.
+DNREC, the EPA, and the U.S. Army Corps of Engineers may all be involved in the review of proposed projects in wetlands areas.